roboconf/roboconf.github.io/en/user-guide/plugin-script.md

 All the exports of the instance are available as environment variables (their names are left unchanged).
-Imports are more complex, as there may be multiple ones: let's take the example of an Apache load balancer, that imports Tomcat "ip" and "portAjp" variables.
+Imports are more complex, as there may be multiple ones: let's take the example of an Apache load balancer, that imports Tomcat (spelled *tomcat* in the graph) "ip" and "portAjp" variables.
 The imports will look like this (for N+1 Tomcat instances named "tomcat0" to "tomcatN"):

 ```properties